-The shape of Christianity’s future is to be found in the theology surfacing today.
-When I went to Lutheran seminary in the mid ’70’s I was shocked by how different theological perceptions were at seminary relative to those at the grass roots level.
-That difference could have been taken as an anomaly were it not for the fact that the same perceptions could be found in the Presbyterian and Catholic seminaries.
+The shape of Christianity’s future may be found in the theology surfacing today.
+When I went to Lutheran seminary in the mid-’70’s I was shocked by how different theological perceptions were at seminary relative to those at the grassroots level.
+That difference could have been taken as an anomaly were it not for the fact that the same perceptions could be found in the Presbyterian and Catholic seminaries associated with mine.
 What was the difference specifically?
 The de-literalization of scripture.
 It was based on the historical-critical method of biblical scholarship.
-It only took a few months studying Tillich, Bultmann, Jeremias and others to realize that grass roots theology was significantly out of sync with professional theology.
-Interestingly enough those scriptural and theological sentiments I discovered in seminary in the ’70s are now old hat in the popular theological literature today read by the thousands of Christian seeker’s groups around the world.
-Apparently there is a few years lag between contemporary professional theology and that found in grass roots religion.
-Because of the age of information that lag has shrunk significantly.
+It only took a few months studying Tillich, Bultmann, Jeremias, and others to realize that grassroots theology was significantly out of sync with professional theology.
+Interestingly enough those scriptural and theological sentiments I discovered in seminary in the ’70s are now common in the popular theological literature today read by the thousands of Christian seekers groups around the world.
+Apparently, there are a few years lag between contemporary professional theology and that found in grassroots religion.
+Because of this age of information that lag has shrunk significantly.
 I believe the same thing is happening now.
-I just finished reading Marcus Borg’s The Heart of Christianity.
+Marcus Borg’s The Heart of Christianity is an example.
 Marcus Borg might be considered a “popularizer” of theology today.
 He presents theology in a way that is easily understood by the adherents in the pews and study groups.
-I would venture to say that he is one of the most popular theologians today being read by church study and seekers groups.
-If his contemporary theology found in this book also finds its way into public theology just as the ’70s theology did, in a few years Christianity may look very differently.
-If Borg’s theology is taken to heart, it will cast off the exclusionist elements in the religion and position Christianity as a great religious tradition, but only one among many viable religious alternatives.
+If the contemporary theology found in this book also finds its way into public theology just as the ’70s theology did, it could have a significant effect.
+It will cast off the exclusionist elements in Christianity and position it as a great religious tradition, but only one among many viable religious alternatives.
 Why is that?
 If there is one consistent theme throughout Borg’s book it is his emphasis on the metaphorical nature of scriptural assertions.
-Now this is not just concerning things like the creation story or supernatural claims.
+Now, this is not just concerning things like the creation story or supernatural claims.
 It is about core assertions that Christianity in the past has not been willing to metaphorize.
 What are some examples?
 The divinity of Jesus.
 The resurrection.
 Salvation schemes.
 Faith as belief.
 The end times and heaven.
 Time after time Borg suggests these are to be taken as metaphors.
 He asserts the Bible is metaphor and sacrament.
 Jesus is metaphor and sacrament.
-Borg’s suggestion for a shift in understanding to metaphor should not, however, be viewed as a retreat from the truth of the Christian message.
+Borg’s suggestion for a shift in understanding to metaphor should not, however, be viewed as his retreat from the truth of the Christian message.
 To the contrary.
 Here’s his understanding of metaphor:

 As I use the word, “metaphor” is a large umbrella category.
 It has both a negative and positive meaning.
 Negatively, it means nonliteral.
 Positively, it means the more-than-literal meaning of language.
 Thus metaphorical meaning is not inferior to literal meaning, but is more than literal meaning.